-Because Spreedly integrates to over a hundred separate payment gateways, we see a lot of payment form implementations and can offer a unique perspective for merchants choosing the right iFrame payment form.Before we dive in, keep in mind this is mainly a cautionary tale meant to reinforce that you, the e-commerce merchant, are¬†responsible for choosing the tools that adhere to your stated level of PCI certification.
-Just because you use a gateway X, and that gateway X provides an iFrame payment form, doesn't mean your PCI assessor or the brands themselves will let you abdicate that decision.
+Because Spreedly integrates to over a hundred separate payment gateways, we see a lot of payment form implementations and can offer a unique perspective for merchants choosing the right iFrame payment form.Before we dive in, keep in mind this is mainly a cautionary tale meant to reinforce that you, the merchant, are responsible for choosing the tools that adhere to your stated level of PCI certification.
+Just because you use a gateway, and that gateway provides an iFrame payment form, doesn't mean your PCI assessor or the brands themselves will let you abdicate that decision.
 You're on the hook, so you need to be able to defend your position.Below we discuss choosing an iFrame payment form across three different axes, starting with the most obvious adherence to the PCI specification.

 Here's an easy way to tell if your provider's iFrame form is adhering to this aspect of the PCI guidance.

-- In your browser, navigate to a page that utilizes the provider's iFrame payment form (this could be a demo site, or a known customer).
+1. In your browser, navigate to a page that utilizes the provider's iFrame payment form (this could be a demo site, or a known customer).

 2. Using your browser's developer tools, inspect the credit card number field.